 Through independent projects, the Senior Program, and summer internships with faculty members, Hamilton provides an increasing number of opportunities for students to engage in significant research at the undergraduate level.

-The College has highly regarded academic centers for writing, speaking and public policy.
-Eighty-nine percent of seniors had one or more writing center conference during their four years, and the Oral Communication Center had more than 650 consultations last year.
+The College has highly regarded academic centers for writing, speaking, and public policy.
+Ninety percent of seniors had one or more writing center conferences during their four years, and the Oral Communication Center had more than 650 consultations last year.